SzymonRojek/email-campaign-react-airtable/README.md

 <br>
 <br>

-App is devided for two parts: client side and server side.
+App is devided for two parts: client and server side.

 1. **Clinet side -** subscribers and campaigns